World Animal Protection

-World Animal Protection, formerly The World Society for the Protection of Animals (WSPA) is an international non-profit animal rights organization that has been in operation since 1981.
-The charity describes its vision as: A world where animal rights matter and animal cruelty has ended.
+World Animal Protection, formerly The World Society for the Protection of Animals (WSPA), is an international non-profit animal welfare organization that has been in operation since 1981.
+The charity's mission is to create a better world for animals by protecting them.

 The charity has regional hubs in: Africa, Asia, Europe, Latin America and North America, and offices in 14 countries.
 Its headquarters is in London.

 History

 The organization was known previously as the World Society for the Protection of Animals (WSPA).
 This resulted from the merger of two animal welfare organizations in 1981, the World Federation for the Protection of Animals (WFPA) founded in 1950 and the International Society for the Protection of Animals (ISPA) founded in 1959.
 In June 2014, the charity became World Animal Protection.

 Campaigns

 Animals in the wild

 In 1985 WSPA launched a campaign to outlaw bullfighting in cities in France and Spain.

 In the 1990s, the charity contributed to the prohibition of bear dancing in Greece, Turkey, and India.
 In India, the charity funded a sanctuary for bears previously used in the trade.

 After a BBC investigation in September 2013, the charity launched a campaign against the caged civet coffee trade.
 Several retailers have since stopped selling coffee produced by caged civets.

 The charity campaigns in Asia for an end to the bear bile industry.
 In Pakistan they work to end bear baiting by campaigning for a change in law, offering alternative livelihoods to bear owners and housing bears rescued from bear baiting in a purpose built sanctuary.